Today Mariette has a question:

 Now let’s talk about your particular buyers.
 Correct me if I’m wrong, but you seem to be under the impression that every potential customer you come across is going to be a very hard sell.

-You seem to think that they couldn’t give a toss about your work and that it’s your job to convince them otherwise.
+You seem to think that they couldn’t give a toss about your work and that it’s your unlucky destiny to convince them otherwise.
 Oh, how to put this?

 YOU’RE EXTREMELY WRONG.

-Sorry, did my booming voice wake the kitten?
-I’m sure those claw marks will heal in no time.
+Did my booming voice wake the kitten?
+Those scratches will heal in no time.

 You are, though.
 Very.